Regalian Properties Plc v London Docklands Development Corp

 Citations: 1 WLR 212; 1 All ER 1005; (1995) 11 Const LJ 127; EG 176; (1995) 92(4) LSG 34; NPC 139; (1994) 68 P & CR D29.

 The defendant owned land which they were hoping to develop.
-The claimant offered to pay £18.5m for a license to build on the land as soon as the defendant obtained vacant possession of the various parts.
+The claimant offered to pay £18.5m for a licence to build on the land as soon as the defendant obtained vacant possession of the various parts.
 The defendant accepted ‘subject to contract’ and the acquisition of planning permission and market value certificates.
 The defendant delayed confirming the contract to obtain further architects designs.
 The parties then mutually agreed to delay further due to a drop in the market which made the deal uneconomic for the claimant.

 Subsequently, the parties began renegotiating the price.
 This caused the deal to fall apart.
 The parties never formed a formal contract and no development took place.
 However, the claimant made a claim in restitution for the expenditure they had wasted preparing for the development.